 You can also study this course:

 BSc Sound Design is for those with a fascination for sound and the creative use of audio technology.
-This degree programme provides a practical, theoretical and creative grounding in sound design and will appeal to those with a passion for sound.
+This degree programme provides a practical, theoretical and creative grounding in sound design across multiple industry areas.

 During your time on this course you’ll learn all the skills you need, from sound design for moving image to recording and mixing techniques.
 Upon graduation you’ll be ready to kick start you career in the industry.

 We understand that when it comes to deciding where you’d like to study, there are a lot of things to consider.
 Come along to our Open Day and discover why BNU could be the place for you.
 You can find out more about your course, meet the course team, and get all your questions answered.

 For everything you need to know about applying, check out our Application Guide.
 You can find useful information for each stage of your application journey – from before you even apply to what to do if you receive an offer, and everything in between.